4-H Clover Project Selection Guide

 National 4-H Events

-- Western 4-H Roundup (Award Trip): First week of January
+- Western 4-H Roundup (Award Trip): First week

 - National Conference: Early April

 - Leadership Washington Focus (LWF): Late June/July